 On April 3, 2017 the Massachusetts Department of Revenue Issued Directive 17-1, appropriately titled “Requirement that Out-of-State Internet Vendors with Significant Massachusetts Sales Must Collect Sales or Use Tax.”
-This is significant not only because it represents yet one more state adopting an “economic nexus” standard for purposes of attributing sales tax nexus to out-of-state retailers, but because the Massachusetts Department of Revenue (DOR) established its economic nexus rule through administrative policy, not through enacted legislation or through the formal regulation process.
+This is significant not only because it represents yet one more state adopting an “economic nexus” standard for purposes of attributing sales tax nexus to out-of-state retailers, but because the Massachusetts Department of Revenue (DOR) established its economic nexus rule through administrative policy, not through enacted legislation or the formal regulation adoption process.
 Also significant is that the policy is clearly directed at “Internet vendors” – which could be viewed as a discriminatory.

 Massachusetts Economic Nexus Thresholds:

 The DOR states its purpose for adopting an administrative bright line rule is for clarity and administrative simplicity, rather than applying the state’s sales and use tax collection requirements on a case-by-case basis.
 The main issue addressed by the Directive is under what circumstances an Internet vendor with a principal place of business located outside the state (out-of-state Internet vendor) is required to register, collect and remit Massachusetts sales or use tax.
 Under the DOR's administrative bright-line rule, an out-of-state Internet vendor with Massachusetts sales and transactions that meet the following thresholds is required to comply.